6 comments

 Things that can&#x27;t be faked are going to be a mystery, reversing a phenomenon of just a few decades ago, when faking a thing perfectly was a miracle.

-• hnbad5 hours ago
+• asdfsadffdasd46 days ago

 [flagged]

-• tonypapousek3 hours ago
+• tonypapousek46 days ago

 I’d suggest against being anywhere near a mcnuggets happy meal, then.